– for young people aged between 18 and 25 (not yet turned 25);

 Once again, MAXXI is participating in Italian Contemporary Art Day, the major event promoted by AMACI to showcase the vitality of Italian contemporary art.

 On the occasion of #GDC20, the museum offers free entry and guided tours of gallery 1, which houses the exhibition Passeggiate Romane, the great voyage through art and the city with set designs by Maestro Dante Ferretti.
-As part of the accessibility project MAXXIperTUTTI, financed by the European Union—Next Generation EU, the museum also offers workshops in Italian Sign Language for sign language children.
+As part of the accessibility project MAXXIperTUTTI, financed by the European Union—Next Generation EU, the museum also offers a workshop in Italian Sign Language for sign language children and a performance that plays and reflects on the elasticity and subjectivity of time – as part of the No Time for Prophecies project (in the video gallery from 8 to 20 October) and the MAXXI Med initiatives.

 programme: